Exchanges iron out kinks as Facebook IPO looms

 A misstep on Facebook's public offering could have more far-reaching consequences.

-The debacle also led to a fouled trade in shares of Apple Inc (AAPL.O), the world's most valuable company, and caused a temporary halt in the stock.
+The debacle also led to a fouled trade in shares of Apple Inc, the world's most valuable company, and caused a temporary halt in the stock.

 SPLUNK COSTS